kube-reporting/metering-operator/Documentation/metering-architecture.md

 - For each `ReportQuery`, `ReportDataSource` and `Report` input in the `spec.inputs`, retrieve and validate them, and any of their dependencies.
 - Update the Report status to indicate we're beginning to generate the report.
 - Evaluate the `ReportQuery` template, passing the StartPeriod & EndPeriod into the template context.
 - Create a database table using Hive named after the Report.
-This table is either con***REMOVED***gured to use HDFS or S3 based on the Report's StorageLocation.
+This table is either configured to use HDFS or S3 based on the Report's StorageLocation.
 - Execute the query using Presto.
 - Update the Report status that everything succeeded.